 Most commonly, employers provide health insurance to employees on a co-payment system; that is, even with company insurance, you are likely to have to pay some portion of your bill for health treatments or care.
 Triple-check and understand your insurance policy very clearly to see what part of the cost you are responsible for and under what circumstances.

-Many of the employer-provided insurances provide only basic care.
-Hence, your co-payments or the out-of-pocket payment for certain specialized treatments could be high.
+Many employer-provided insurances provide only basic care.
+Hence, co-payments or out-of-pocket payments for certain specialized treatments could be high.
 Insurance premiums in the Kingdom can be competitive, and plans are available for under $2,000 a year.

 Choosing a healthcare insurance provider